TeamHG-Memex/quickpin/docs/installation.rst

 You should edit local.ini and provide values for the following keys:

-- `username`: The database username.
+- `username`: The application username.
 We recommend the name 'quickpin'.
-(Keep this name handy: you'll need it in the next section.)
-- `password`: Generate a secure password for this database user.
-(Keep this password handy: you'll need it in the next section.)
+- `password`: Generate a secure password for the application user.
+- `super_username`: The user used for database administration.
+We recommend the name 'quickpin_su'.
+- `super_password`: Generate a secure password for the super user.
 - `SECRET_KEY`: A cryptographic key that Flask uses to sign authentication tokens.
 Set this to a long, random string, for example by running ``openssl rand -base64 30``.

+Whatever values you pick, keep them handy: you'll need them in the next section.
-You can configure non-standard setups, too, by overriding other values from system.ini in the local.ini.
+You can also configure non-standard setups by overriding other values from system.ini in the local.ini.

 Database (PostgreSQL)
 ---------------------

 If you followed the steps above, you've already installed PostgreSQL.
-Now we need to add a username, password, and database for QuickPin to use when accessing Postgres.
+Now we need to add some credentials for QuickPin to use when accessing PostgresSQL.

+You should set ``super_password`` below to the same password that you put in the ``super_password`` field in local.ini.
+You should set ``regular_password`` to the ``password`` field in local.ini.

 .. code:: bash